dresden-elektronik/deconz-rest-doc/index.md

 - Smooth transitions of colors and dimming over time
 - Save and recall individual scenes for a group
 - Trigger timed commands
+- Reset ZLL lights to factory new state

 ## Extensibility
 The [deCONZ REST API Plugin](http://github.com/dresden-elektronik/deconz-rest-plugin) is a open source project licensed under the BSD license and available at GitHub.
 It could therefore be extended with further functionality, for example to support more devices.